nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 # KaChinnnng User Guide

 ## Introduction
-Welcome to KaChinnnng a personal finance tracker that helps you keep track of your expenses and income.
+Welcome to KaChinnnng, a personal finance tracker that helps you keep track of your expenses and income.

 ## Quick Start

-1. Ensure that you have Java 11 or above installed.
+1. Ensure that you have Java 11 installed.
 2. Download the latest version of `KaChinnnng` from [here](https://github.com/AY2324S1-CS2113-T18-3/tp/releases).
 3. Copy the downloaded file to the folder you want to use as the home folder that allow to write access for your KaChinnnng.
 4. Open a command terminal and navigate to the folder where you have copied the file to.